mmagnus/mmfinder/README.md

 **BUGS**

 <pre>
-- [ ] [!] problem with config loading when you use version from github
+- [X] problem with config loading when you use version from github
 - [ ] problem with filenames with spaces
 - [ ] if a folder is found if you hit 'g' you will not get to the folder but to one folder up
 </pre>